XinnuoXu/Instruction-tuning-for-LLMs/README.md

     - Automatic instruction augmentation using ChatGPT (gpt-3.5-turbo)
     - Automatic topic augmentation using WikiPedia
   * Amount of instruction data (after augmenting): 2.58M
-  * Tested on multiple NLP tasks: Yes
+  * Tested on multiple NLP tasks: 15 diverse NLP tasks, covering QA, sentiment analysis, paraphrase identification, natural language inference, coreference resolution, word sense disambiguation, and sentence completion
   * Offering data or data-collection tool: Data
   * Licenses:
     - Code: Apache-2.0 license (End-users can utilize the Apache 2.0 license in any commercially licensed software or enterprise application for free.
 However, Apache trademarks must not be used in the licensed proprietary software or any of the software's legal or organizational documentation.)